 Getting back to the topic at hand…..poo and pee.

-If toxic waste remains in the body too long, proteins putrefy (producing toxic ammonia, hydrogen sulfide and other toxins).
-Carbohydrates ferment (producing ethyl alcohol, methane gas, or excess lactic acid) and fats turn rancid (creating highly toxic molecules which destroy your own production of vitamins and nutrients).
+If toxic waste remains in the body too long, proteins putrefy (producing toxic ammonia, hydrogen sulfide, and other toxins).
+Carbohydrates ferment (producing ethyl alcohol, methane gas, or excess lactic acid) and fats turn rancid (creating highly toxic molecules that destroy your own production of vitamins and nutrients).

 Basically you end up feeling congested (mucus is a liver issue) with body pain (acid toxins are a kidney issue).
 Yuck!